arvados/rnaseq-cwl-training/lesson2/lesson2.md

 5. Workflow results

-The CWL runner will print a results JSON object.
+The CWL runner will print a results JSON object to standard output.
 It will look something like this (it may include additional fields).

 ```